-The men's golf program at Baldwin Wallace University continues to be on the move and one of the best in the Ohio Athletic Conference and in all of NCAA Division III.
-The goal each season is to win the prestigious OAC title and qualify for the Div.
-III National Tournament.
+The men's golf program at Baldwin Wallace University annually challenges for the prestigious Ohio Athletic Conference title.
+The goal each season is to win the OAC title and qualify for the Division III National Tournament.

 The 2014 OAC Champs and NCAA Division III Qualifiers